 First, I’m going to go over all four options and outline their features and pros and cons.
 Then, I’ll look at how each software actually performs, both in terms of the images produced, and also in terms of processing speed and file size output.

-In this guide, we’re looking at their denoise tool, which is called Topaz DeNoise AI.
-The “AI” in the name reflects the fact that the tool uses machine learning to remove noise.
-Topaz Labs train their denoise engine using millions of images.
+The “AI” in the name reflects the fact that the tool uses machine learning to analyze and suggest improvements for your image.
+Topaz Labs train their AI engine using millions of images.
 It compares your image against this dataset in order to get the best results for your image.

-In terms of where it fits in your workflow, Topaz usually recommends running DeNoise AI before you make any other changes to your image.
-However, they do also say that you can run DeNoise wherever you want in your workflow and it should work ok.
+In terms of where it fits in your workflow, Topaz usually recommends running Photo AI before you make any other changes to your image.
+However, they do also say that you can run Photo AI wherever you want in your workflow and it should work ok.

-Topaz Labs provides a plugin for Lightroom, so if you use Lightroom, you can send your image over to Topaz for denoising at any point in your editing workflow.
-If you choose to do this, I suggest turning off the default sharpening and noise reduction in Lightroom before you send the image to DeNoise AI.
+Topaz Labs provides a plugin for Lightroom.
+It also offers two options for sending images from Lightroom, you can either send the unedited RAW file, or you can send the image over to Topaz for denoising at any point in your editing workflow.
+If you choose to do the latter, I suggest turning off the default sharpening and noise reduction in Lightroom before you send the image to Photo AI.

-The good news is that Topaz DeNoise AI is designed to be performant.
-By default, it only loads a part of the image you are working on, and it displays the noise reduction of that area rather than applying noise reduction to the whole image (which would be quite slow).
-It’s also GPU accelerated, meaning it takes advantage of your graphics card to improve performance.
+The good news is that Topaz Photo AI is designed to be performant.
+By default, it only loads a part of the image you are working on, and it displays the noise reduction of that area rather than applying noise reduction to the whole image.
+It’s also GPU and AI accelerated, meaning it takes advantage of either your AI processor or your graphics card (or both) to improve performance.

-The downside is that if you pan around the image or change the output settings, the image preview has to be regenerated which takes a few more seconds.
+The downside is that if you pan around the image or change the output settings, the image preview has to be regenerated which takes a bit of time.

-I do like the interface and the various options Topaz DeNoise AI has for displaying the preview.
+I do like the interface and the various options Topaz Photo AI has for displaying the preview.
 You can choose a split screen view, where you move a slider to quickly switch between the original and the edited version.
-You can choose a side-by-side view, with the original file on one side and the edited version on the other.
-You can even choose to load four AI models previews at once so you can choose which you prefer.
+You can also choose a side-by-side view, with the original file on one side and the edited version on the other.

 Once you have your image settings dialed in, either manually or you are happy with the automatic settings chosen by the AI, you can process the image.

 Time wise, this will vary depending on the size of the image and the amount of noise.
-The power of your computer and any GPU you have installed will also make a massive difference.
-For example, as of June 2022, Topaz released an update that takes advantage of the tensor cores in Nvidia’s RTX graphics cards, which improves performance on these cards specifically.
+The power of your computer and any GPU or AI processor you have installed will also make a massive difference.

-Speaking of results, Topaz was consistently near or at the top in terms of the image quality in my tests, which you can see further on in this post.
-However, it did produce the largest file sizes of all the tools by quite a margin.
+In terms of results, Topaz Photo AI was consistently near or at the top in terms of the image quality in my tests, which you can see further on in this post.

-Overall, I really like Topaz DeNoise AI for noise reduction.
+Overall, I really like Topaz Photo AI for noise reduction and general image improvements.
 The interface is very clean, it works well, and the results are great.
 I like that it integrates with Lightroom or can be used on its own.
 It also has plenty of control options, even though the automatic settings work well the majority of the time.

 Lightroom Plugin Available: Yes